East Village Brewery Guide

 1313 J St

 Fittingly, this satellite from a San Marcos-based, Catholicism-steeped operation was built in an early-1900s church, the historic features of which meld with modern additions of an altar, stained glass, pews and tapestries.
-The beers of The Lost Abbey (Belgian, IPAs, sour and barrel-aged ales), Khárisma (hopped hard sparkling teas) and Tiny Bubbles (Brett beers) are all available along with tacos from an attached kitchen.
+The beers of The Lost Abbey (Belgian-inspired , IPAs, sour and barrel-aged ales), Khárisma (hopped hard sparkling teas) and Tiny Bubbles (Brettanomyces-spiked beers) are all available along with tacos and other casual fare from a stand-alone kitchen set up an extensive outdoor patio.

 WestBrew – Downtown